projectatomic/papr/README.md

 The `main` script integrates nicely in Jenkins, though it can be run locally, which is useful for testing.
-The easiest way to get started is to run inside a Python virtualenv with the python-novaclient and awscli packages installed (the latter only being required if artifact uploading is wanted).
+The easiest way to get started is to run inside a Python virtualenv with python-novaclient, PyYAML, jinja2, and awscli installed (the latter only being required if artifact uploading is wanted).
 Docker is also expected to be up and running for containerized tests.